iDrinkCoffee-TG/DotUI-X-Bronze/README.md

+# DotUI-X

+_DotUI-X is a fork of [DotUI](https://github.com/Xpndable/DotUI), where the X stands for eXperimental._

+While stability remains a focus, releases will be rolling and bugs can be expected when new features are added.
+Consider this a development branch, while the main DotUI repository is the stable one.
+The integration of DotUI-X features into the upstream DotUI repository shall be at the sole discretion of the DotUI maintainers.

 # DotUI

 _DotUI is a port of the popular [MiniUI](https://github.com/shauninman/MiniUI) custom launcher and integrated in-game menu, compatible with the [Miyoo Mini Plus](https://www.aliexpress.com/item/1005005215387485.html) handheld emulator_